 Red Flag Sepsis, an operational tool put forward by the UK Sepsis Trust in 2015 and endorsed by the National Institute for Health and Care Excellence (NICE) in 2016, applies individual 'red flag' clinical criteria to a patient with a NEWS2 score of 5 or above (or who appears unwell to a health professional) to empower clinicians to treat as sepsis.
-We recognise the 2022 Academy of Medical Royal Colleges guidance on sepsis which differs slightly, but this is not yet fully adopted.
-Staff in organisations who have moved over to this guidance should instead use our Red Manual.
+The 2022 Academy of Medical Royal Colleges guidance recommends that this be to empower rapid action in patients with a NEWS2 score of 7 or higher, but adoption of this guidance is not yet uniform.
 Precision is not always possible.
 From a patient's perspective, and often that of an organisation, the difference between sepsis and a severe infection requiring hospital admission for intravenous antibiotics is somewhat semantic!